 Our credit card articles, reviews and ratings maintain strict editorial integrity; however we may be compensated when you click on or are approved for offers (terms apply) from our partners.
 How we make money.

 The Milestone® Unsecured Mastercard® is designed to help consumers rebuild their credit.
-To get the card, you must follow this process: Milestone® will determine whether you pre-qualify based on the information it receives from credit reporting agencies and other sources with details about your credit history.
 If you qualify, Milestone® will recommend an APR/annual fee combination based on your credit profile (more on that below).
-The Milestone® Unsecured Mastercard® is an unsecured credit card, so there’s no security deposit.
+The Milestone® is an unsecured credit card, so there’s no security deposit.
 Credit lines start at $300 for the card, but the company will determine your credit limit based on your credit profile once you’re approved.
 After approval, the card has many standard benefits that you’ll find with secured cards offered by major companies like Bank of America® and Capital One®.

 One of the best card benefits is MasterCard®’s Identity Theft Resolutions Services.
 These services include identity theft alerts, which informs consumers if MasterCard® believes thieves are buying and selling your personal information online.
 The service also includes guidance from an identity theft specialist about how to keep your information secure.
 There’s zero liability protection if your card is lost or stolen, and MasterCard® Gold offers benefits like extended warranty coverage, price protection and emergency roadside assistance to keep you safe.

-Unlike other unsecured cards, the Milestone® Unsecured MasterCard® doesn’t offer a credit limit increase.
-The credit limit you get when you’re first approved, is what you’ll be stuck with — at least until Milestone® changes its policy.
+Unlike some other unsecured cards, the Milestone® Unsecured Mastercard® doesn’t offer a credit limit increase.
+The credit limit you get when you’re first approved is what you’ll be stuck with — at least until Milestone® changes its policy.
 There’s also no balance transfer option, which is probably negligible considering that the APR average is slightly high.

 The biggest drawback with this card is the annual fee structure.
 Depending on your credit profile, you’ll be offered a different annual fee/APR combination.
 All of them have relatively high APR and annual fees start at $35.
 They then increase to $59 — and depending on how bad your credit is — go up to $75 the first year and $99 every year afterward.